Programming Language Choice Still Shapes Agent Artefacts¶

 Source: Acher and Jézéquel, 2026.
 The agents reproduced the same conceptual blueprint (search, evaluation, board representation) in every language but adapted feature selection to the language's idiom — a Rust engine and a COBOL engine diverged at sub-feature granularity even when the prompt and agent were identical.

 The pattern is independent of one paper.
-MultiPL-E reports pass@1 of 4.7–11.3 for Racket and 11.3–41.9 for Julia versus > 40 for Python on the same models — the same training-corpus asymmetry the chess study reproduces at task scale rather than function scale.
-The Wu et al. (2024) survey (111 papers, 2020–2024) names this gap "low-resource programming languages" and identifies data scarcity as the root cause.
+MultiPL-E reports pass@1 of 4.7 to 11.3 for Racket and 11.3 to 41.9 for Julia, versus more than 40 for Python on the same models — the same training-corpus asymmetry the chess study reproduces at task scale rather than function scale.
+The Wu et al. (2024) survey (111 papers, 2020 to 2024) names this gap "low-resource programming languages" and identifies data scarcity as the root cause.

 Pick the language for the agent's training-corpus density when quality matters.
 If the artefact has a strength ceiling, longevity expectation, or production load, choose a mainstream, well-represented language.
-The Bun runtime's Zig→Rust migration ported 960 K lines in six days at 99.8% test pass once the target was Rust — language choice is downstream of where the agent can converge.
+The Bun runtime's Zig-to-Rust migration ported 960,000 lines in six days at 99.8% test pass once the target was Rust — language choice is downstream of where the agent can converge.

 Budget extra verification when steering into a long-tail language.
-The work you inherit grows with exoticness:
+The work you inherit grows the further the language sits from the mainstream:

 - Refuse agent self-evaluation.
-Agents over-estimated their engine's Elo by 200–1100 points versus external gauntlet (Acher and Jézéquel, 2026).
-Run third-party benchmarks; don't trust the agent's verdict on its own output.
+Agents over-estimated their engine's Elo by 200 to 1100 points against an external gauntlet (Acher and Jézéquel, 2026).
+Run third-party benchmarks.
+Do not trust the agent's verdict on its own output.

 python-chesspattern is the canonical tell.
 Audit dependency manifests and runtime imports as part of acceptance. - Demand denser tests.
-Behavioural coverage anchors agent convergence (coding-agent reversibility covers the test-density mechanism); legacy and esoteric tiers need larger suites.
+Behavioral coverage anchors agent convergence — coding-agent reversibility covers the test-density mechanism.
+Legacy and esoteric tiers need larger suites.

 The language-density framing breaks in four cases: